imalitavakoli/learn-es6/README.md

     // Ok, now here in the promise, we simply write our asynchronous behavior.
     // e.g. an ajax call.

-    // resolve(value); // if our ajax call succeses, we call resolve() and pass
+    // resolve(value); // if our ajax call successes, we call resolve() and pass
     // the necessary argument to it.
 What is the argument?
 Well, we ourselves
-    // decide what is should be according to our asynchronous job. e.g. for an
+    // decide what it should be according to our asynchronous job. e.g. for an
-    // ajax job, the jquery's ajax() method calls our own seccessful function
+    // ajax job, the jquery's ajax() method calls our own successful function
     // when it loads our file successfully.
 It also pass it an argument which
     // is actually the data that it loaded.
 So data is our argument here.